 Plastic is made of fossil fuels, which means it’s definitely part of the problem if we want to fight climate change successfully.
 However, it combines a lot of qualities that are really hard to find all together in other packaging solutions.
 It keeps KRIKET products fresh and safe to eat for a very long time.
 So it helps fighting food waste.
 It’s also a strong material, so following the sustainable mantra ‘reduce – reuse – recycle’, it enables us to minimize the amount of packaging we use.
 And because of that, our packaging has a lower CO2 footprint than, let’s say, a paper alternative.
 All that being said, the day we find a viable alternative, we won’t hesitate for a second to choose it.

 The bars are produced in Deinze, near Ghent, Belgium.
-The granolas are hand-baked in Halle, near Brussels, Belgium.
+The granolas are hand-baked with love in Mechelen, Belgium.

 We source our crickets from Albinsecta, a fantastic family-owned cricket farm in Werkhoven, near Utrecht in the Netherlands.

 We’re confident in saying crickets at the cricket farm do not suffer during their lives, on the contrary.
 They’re provided with all the space they need in open boxes with enough of the dark corners they like to hide in.
 Crickets are cold-blooded, which means they go into hibernation mode as soon as the temperature drops.
 When temperatures are lowered to a certain point, their systems will stop working, and their life will end painlessly.